Daisy Outdoor Products: Design and specifications

-The Red Ryder BB Gun is a lever-action, spring piston air gun with a smooth bore barrel.
+The Red Ryder BB Gun is a lever-action, spring piston air gun with a steel smooth bore barrel.
 Current production (ca. 2017) has a rear iron sight adjustable for elevation only and a post front sight.
 It uses a gravity feed magazine with a 650 BB capacity.
 It has an engraved wooden stock and a saddle ring with leather thong on the receiver.

 A youth model airgun, the Model 1938B Red Ryder produces an actual muzzle velocity of about 270 ft/s, although the specification on the Daisy states the Model 1938B Red Ryder has a "Max.
 Muzzle Velocity" of 350 ft/s with a nominal .177 caliber, 5.1 grain steel BB.

 The effective range is fairly short, about 10 yards (9 m), after which the low velocity and inaccuracy of the smoothbore barrel makes hitting the target difficult.
 BB guns are shot competitively at distances of 5 meter, but the Red Ryder's open sight, which is also hampered by having no windage adjustment, makes it impractical for competition so it is primarily a plinking airgun.